eddyerburgh/notes/docs/operating-systems/linux/process-scheduling.md

 There are a few problems with traditional Unix scheduling where each process is given a timeslice in absolute time, and the nice value affects the absolute timeslice:

-1. Mapping nice values to absolute timeslices requires a decision on default timeslice value which can cause suboptimal behavior
+1. Mapping nice values to absolute timeslices requires a decision on default timeslice value which can cause suboptimal behavior.
-2. _Nicing_ a process up or down has different effects depending on the starting nice value
+2. _Nicing_ a process up or down has different effects depending on the starting nice value.
-3. The absolute timeslice must be multiples of the timer tick, which can cause problems
+3. The absolute timeslice must be multiples of the timer tick, which can cause problems.
-4. Prioritizing newly woken tasks can lead to situations where one process gets unfair amount of time scheduled
+4. Prioritizing newly woken tasks can lead to situations where one process gets unfair amount of time scheduled.

 {% cite lkd -l 47-8 %}